 - Universal compatibility: Wired headphones work with any device because of the 3.5mm jack (except the new iPhone 7).

-I only explore headphones in this article, not headsets (which include microphones).
+I only explore headphones in this article, not headsets (which have built-in microphones).
 I cover four kinds of headphones: in-ear, on-ear, over-ear, and noise-cancelling.
 Each category is divided into three tiers (budget, enthusiast, and audiophile).

 The Best In-Ear Wired Headphones

 In-ear headphones, or earbuds, offer portability.
 They’re useful for everything from relaxing to running around your neighborhood—though fitness buffs may want to invest in sports earphones.

 Budget: Panasonic ErgoFit